garronej/evt/README.md

 # Dependency requirement

-Minimum version of typescript your project need to be using.
+Minimum version of typescript your project needs to be using.

 - For importing ``Evt``:  typescript >= __2.2__ ( Feb 2017 )
 - For importing ``Observable``:  typescript >= __2.8__ ( Mar 2018 )

-Exposed interfaces use typescript keywords that where added in specified version.
+Exposed interfaces use typescript keywords that were added in specified version.

 # ``Evt<T>`` documentation